ihanli/twitterClient/README.txt

 About:

-This Twitter fork a student project.
+This Twitter fork is a student project.
 It's to learn how to use sockets.

+You can find this project on http://github.com/ihanli/twitterClient

 Commands: